-

 Massage aids in the removal of metabolic waste products by

 stimulating the lymphatic system throughout the body.
-Detoxifies ones system.
+Massage can be used to detoxify ones body.

 -